 The matter of this paper is the generalization of the Josephson equations based on the statistical properties of the quantum system, which allows to go beyond the BEC regime.
-However, the applicability of our model is limited by the assumptions that the bosons are non-interacting, the total number of bosons remains constant and the system is closed, i.e., does not interact with the environment.
-For instance, by including interaction between the bosons, one will have an additional energy scale in the model, while implying higher-order correlation between the bosons.
+However, the applicability of our model is limited by the assumption that the interactions between the bosons are negligibly small, which leads to a long time of thermalization in comparison to oscillation time scales.
+Moreover, we assumed that the trapped Bose is strongly confined in all but one direction, the total number of bosons remains constant and the system is closed, i.e., does not interact with the environment.
+For instance, by including interaction between the bosons, one will have an additional energy scale in the model, while implying higher-order correlation between the bosons and allowing for thermalization in a three-dimensional analysis.
 These may lead to a significant modification of the model defining the possible directions in which the present study could be extended.

 \acknowledgements{The authors want to thank Dorothee Tell, Yuriy M. Bidasyuk, Claus Lämmerzahl, and Andrey Surzhykov for comments and valuable discussions.
 Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy—EXC 2123 QuantumFrontiers—390837967.}